kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 \log_{b}1 = 0.
 $${#eq:logonezero}
 @eq:logonezero is yet another memorable equation linking $1$ and $0$.
-When the domain of mathematics expands to take on new numbers, new objects, and new notations, the need for consistency with the existing body of mathematics gives us pearls such as equation @eq:logonezero.
+When the domain of mathematics expands to take on new numbers, new objects, and new notations, the need for consistency with the existing body of mathematics gives us pearls such as @eq:logonezero.

 From the foregoing, note that
 $$
 a \times \frac{1}{a} = a \times a^{-1} = a^0 = 1.
 $$

 Constants in polynomials may be written using $x^0$ in place of one.
-Fir example,
+For example,
 $$
 2x^2 + 3x + 2 = 2x^2 + 3x^1 + 2x^0.
 $${#eq:polyexp}
 @eq:polyexp show how consistently the terms in a polynomial are: they are all powers of $x$ in descending fashion, although by convention, certain terms are understood and therefore implicit.
-The omission of the index in the term $3x^1$ and the term $x^0$ could cause disquiet in the newcomer to polynomials, and it is better to dispel that right away.
+The omission of the index in the term $3x^1$ and the $x^0$ in the term $2x^0$ could cause disquiet in the newcomer to polynomials.
+It is better to dispel that right away, by understanding that it is a mere convention that has led to this departure from absolute consistency.

 In the succeeding sections, we take a look a some lesser known aspects of zero and one.